FOREX-Unease over Trump sends dollar to 1-1/2 month low

 By Marc Jones

-LONDON, Jan 23 (Reuters) - The dollar fell to a 1-1/2 month low on Monday against an index of the world's other top currencies, after U.S. President Donald Trump struck a protectionist tone in his inauguration speech.
+LONDON, Jan 23 (Reuters) - The dollar fell to a 1-1/2 month low against an index of the world's other top currencies on Monday, after U.S. President Donald Trump struck a protectionist tone in his inauguration speech.

-Trump's "America first" message was followed over the weekend by coordinated protests in U.S. cities, testy exchanges between members of his top staff and media and confirmation that key trade pacts were heading for the shredder.

-"People had expected some kind of repeat of his (Trump's) victory speech in November, but it was a bit confrontational and has sparked some concerns in the markets that he is going to play hard ball," said Rabobank strategist Philip Marey.
+"People had expected some kind of repeat of his (Trump's) victory speech in November, but it was a bit confrontational and has sparked some concerns in the markets that he is going to play hard ball," said Rabobank's U.S. focused strategist Philip Marey.

 "It was quite straight forward: buy American, hire American... so it's clear what route he is taking."